 The holders of Union Pacific common stock receive dividends if and when declared by the Union Pacific board of directors out of funds legally available therefor.
 Union Pacific currently pays quarterly dividends of \$0.20 per share on its common stock and expects to continue this policy after the completion of the offer.
-The board of directors of Union Pacific declared a dividend of \$0.20 per share of Union Pacific common stock for holders of record as of December 12, 2001 at Union Pacific cannot be certain that its dividend policy will remain unchanged after completion of the offer.
+The board of directors of Union Pacific declared a dividend of \$0.20 per share of Union Pacific common stock for holders of record as of December 12, 2001 at Union Pacific's board of directors meeting held on November 15, 2001.
+However, Union Pacific cannot be certain that its dividend policy will remain unchanged after completion of the offer.
 The declaration and payment of dividends after the completion of the offer will depend upon business conditions, operating results, capital and reserve requirements and the Union Pacific board of directors' consideration of other relevant factors.